ordergroove/check_mariadb_slaves/CONTRIBUTING.md

 Keep it clean, constructive and creative.
 Let's make sure everyone feels welcome.

-## Issues and Feature Requests
+## Issues, Features, and Questions

-For now, issues and feature requests will have to be tracked through the github issue tracker while we decide the best forum(s) for different types of requests.
+Usage questions should be directed to the [discussion group][google-group].
+Feature requests, bug reports and other issues should be raised on the GitHub issue tracker.

 Don't be bashful though - feel free to create a pull request with your proposed feature/bug fix.